vatsaladagar/draghi-whatever-it-takes-did/README.md

 |Test 11|Placebo test - five alternative event dates|Logged in console|

 \---
 **Note on Test 11:** Placebo tests using five alternative event dates (Feb10, Mar 9, Apr 10, May 10, Jun 11, 2012) confirm the speech-date result is not an artifact of the research design.
-This test uses country-clustered standard errors as a methadological exception to the heteroskedasticity-robust default used throughout the rest of the paper - see Section 4.4 of the paper for full results and rationale.
+This test uses country-clustered standard errors as a methodological exception to the heteroskedasticity-robust default used throughout the rest of the paper - see Section 4.4 of the paper for full results and rationale.

 \---
 ## Key Results